Representation and Network Synthesis for a Class of Mixed Quantum-Classical Linear Stochastic Systems: Conclusion

 \section{Conclusion}

-In this paper, two forms (a general form and a {\em standard} form) are presented for the physical realization of the mixed quantum-classical linear stochastic system.
-We have shown the relation between these two forms.
-Three physical realization constraints are derived for the {\em standard} form and the {\em general} form, respectively.
-A network theory is developed for synthesizing linear dynamical mixed quantum-classical stochastic systems of the {\em standard} form in a systematic way.
-One feedback architecture is proposed for this realization.
+In this paper, we explicitly detail how to obtain mathematical representations for a class of mixed quantum-classical linear stochastic systems; two forms (a standard form and a general form) are presented for the physical realization of such mixed systems.
+We have also established the relation between these two forms.
+Three physical realization constraints are derived for the standard form and the general form, respectively.
+A network theory is then developed for synthesizing linear dynamical mixed quantum-classical stochastic systems of the standard form in a systematic way.
+One feedback network architecture is proposed for this network realization.